AustinOliverHaskell/TemplateCommand/README.md

-<h1>NOTE: MOST OF THIS IS NOT IMPLEMENTED</h1>

 # TemplateCommand (tt)
 Command line utility for creating source files from a set of templates.
+Template files can have various variables defined that get evaluated when creating a new file.

 # Flags

->-f, --file

-File name to create.
-The extension on the filename determines which template file to use.

->-t, --template

-Specifies a template file to use.
+>-b, --blank

+Uses -f and creates the file but does not fill it with data.
+Equivalent to the touch command on linux.

+>-d, --debug

+Prints what will be contained in the template rather than saving it to the file system.

+>-e, --enumeration

+Creates one file with each value in the enumeration file appended onto it.

+>-h, --help

+Displays a help dialog with this information.

+>-l, --language

+Creates one file with each value in the language enumeration file appended onto it.

+>-n, --names

+Will print the names of the output files without showing their content or writing the files to disk

 >-m, --matching_file

 If applicable, creates a matching file for whatever extension is used.
 A .cpp file will generate a corresponding .h file

+>-o, --overwrite

+If present, will overwrite any files with the same name as the generated files.

 >-p, --platform

 Creates one file with each value in the platform enumeration file appended onto it.

->-l, --language

-Creates one file with each value in the language enumeration file appended onto it.

->-e, --enumeration

-Creates one file with each value in the enumeration file appended onto it.

->-d, --debug

-Prints what will be contained in the template rather than saving it to the file system.
+>-s, --show_doc

+Shows all implemented variables and what they evaluate to.

 >-V, --version